-VA-accredited claims agents, veterans service officers, and veterans law attorneys—organized under the Legal tab.
+Legal tab - for claims agents, veterans service officers, and veterans law attorneys.

-United States military veterans and their families—organized under the Vets tab.
+Vets tab - for United States military veterans and their families.

 Within the Department of Veterans Affairs (VA) and elsewhere you will see PTSD disability exams referred to by various names such as: